PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 • Macrocephaly

-• Neurobehavioural deficits (including autism spectrum disorder, cognitive impairment)
+• Neurobehavioural deficits – including autism spectrum disorder (ASD) and cognitive impairment

 • Vascular anomalies